KibuchiFred/springbootrocks/README.md

 # How to setup:

-Get a copy of community MySQL server.

-Run the dbscript on it.

-Clone the project.
+Clone the project in your favorite IDE.

 Run the SpringBoot App.- MyApp.java as Spring Boot App.